-2. Standard and 2-minute rhythm strip ECGs for every participant at each follow-up visit
+2. Standard ECG for every participant at each follow-up visit

-To determine changing ECG status in regard to myocardial ischemia, left ventricular hypertrophy, conduction delays, and arrhythmias for each participant.
+To determine changing ECG status in regard to myocardial ischemia, left ventricular hypertrophy, and conduction delays for each participant.

 3. Hospital ECGs for participants hospitalized after their baseline visit